ajmircoder/fyleProject/README.md

 # fyleProject

  ## This is a simple project.
-User can type his github accout name.
-Then it's show the all Repositories user have.
+Users can type their GitHub account name.
+Then it shows all the Repositories users have.

 ## Clone the repository: